Introducing guest blogger Anastasija from Parenthood 4 Ever

 It is extremely easy to move around the city and visit nearby touristic cities too, however, if you feel like taking a tour, it is more than possible too.
 You can find lots of tiny kiosks around Prague city offering you tours, they are all very safe.
 The difference in price won’t be that significant.
 All tours offer a pick-up service and audio guides in many different languages.

 Please note that if you have got only a few days in Prague and need to take a trip with a particular language, you need to check the date tour in advance.
-Many tour companies arrange language tours on special days, for example, Spanish group will depart only on Tuesdays while Chinese one – every Friday, etc. There won’t be a problem with English groups though, they leave almost every day.
+Many tour companies arrange language tours on special days, for example, the Spanish group will depart only on Tuesdays while Chinese one – every Friday, etc. There won’t be a problem with English groups though, they leave almost every day.

 Enjoy your stay in Prague!